 The purpose of the secondment is to provide the SNE with experience of the Institute's working methods and policies, to enable them to gain practical experience and understanding of the day-today work of the Institute’s work and to give them the opportunity to work in a multicultural, multilingual environment.
 It also serves to enable staff of national administrations to put into practice the knowledge they have acquired in their studies, particularly in their respective areas of responsibility.

 The SNE shall remain in the service of his/her employer throughout the period of secondment and shall continue to be paid by that employer.
-The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2017/001 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training available here.
+The SNE shall be entitled to daily and monthly subsistence allowances in line with EIGE Decision MB 2017/001 on the secondment to the European Institute for Gender Equality of national experts and national experts in professional training.

 Each candidate should before applying obtain the assurance of the support of his/her employer for his/her candidacy as well as the commitment of that they shall continue to pay a salary during the period of the secondment.
 The final stage to secure the secondment will be confirmed by an exchange of letters between the Institute and the employer in the Member State concerned.

-The secondment will be for a minimum of six months but not more than two years and may be extended further up to a maximum period of two years.
-The place of secondment shall be Vilnius, Lithuania.
+Subject to a probationary period, the secondment will be for a minimum of six months but not more than two years.
+It may be extended further up to a maximum period of two years.
+The place of secondment is Vilnius, Lithuania.

 Independence & declarations of interest